abnerdang/configs/README.md

 # configs
-Backup for configuration files of some program
+Backup for configuration files of some programs